xustafu/Fantasia/README.md

 Dependencies:

-If yo uare using seven segment display, add this library: https://github.com/dgduncan/SevenSegment
+If you are using seven segment display, add this library: https://github.com/dgduncan/SevenSegment